bgoonz/docs-collection/google-chrome/native-client/pepper_beta/c/struct_p_p___input_event___key.md

 The `PP_InputEvent_Key` struct represents a key up or key down event.

 Key up and key down events correspond to physical keys on the keyboard.
-The actual character that the user typed (if any) will be delivered in a "character" event.
+The actual character that the user typed (if any) will be delivered in a “character” event.

 If the user loses focus on the module while a key is down, a key up event might not occur.
-For example, if the module has focus and the user presses and holds the shift key, the module will see a "shift down" message.
-Then if the user clicks elsewhere on the web page, the module's focus will be lost and no more input events will be delivered.
+For example, if the module has focus and the user presses and holds the shift key, the module will see a “shift down” message.
+Then if the user clicks elsewhere on the web page, the module’s focus will be lost and no more input events will be delivered.

-If your module depends on receiving key up events, it should also handle "lost focus" as the equivalent of "all keys up."
+If your module depends on receiving key up events, it should also handle “lost focus” as the equivalent of “all keys up.”

 ------------------------------------------------------------------------